pinkysnowman/server_tools/readme.txt

 	       (if number is blank, is a 1 or a 0 then the normal spawn is used) (you may set up to 5 spawn locations) (automatically checks for multiple )

+	/info >> This brings up the formspec GUI to see a players information and use the many features of the GUI.
+		  (if unified_inventory is loaded you will have a player info button on the inventory formspec to bring up the GUI)

+	/pvp >> This allows a player to toggle the selective PvP
+	     ex: /pvp on or /pvp off
+	     (if unified_inventory is loaded you will have a PvP button on the inventory to toggle your PvP enable)